 Anna Sandermoen was born in Dushanbe, Tajikistan, then a part of the Soviet Union, in 1974 and spent the first years of her life there.
 The family moved to Leningrad where she went to her first year in school.
 When Anna was only 7 years old, her parents sent her to a “commune”, where she was in isolation from her parents for almost 6 years – until she was 13-year-old.
 Anna has written an autobiographical book about her life in the so-called commune, which actually was a sect.
-The book is titled "The Sect in My Grandmother's House."
+The book is titled "The Cult in My Grandmother's House."

 In 1987 she returned from the sect back to Leningrad.
 A few years later her family moved to live in Moscow.